Configuring logging on ThinLinc servers¶

 Log destinations¶

-Logs can be written either to file on the local disk, to syslog or both.
+Logs can be written to a file on disk, to syslog, or both.

 The file name for the log file written to local disk is configured by